steel-feel/EthBSCbridge/Readme.md

 Eth Testnet: Ropsten

-> Can do local testing between any two chains, this project  has configuration for skale(local) & Ganache.
+> Can do testing between any two chains as well

 ### Basic commands